Skip to content

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

-Shingle Springs's rural oak-woodland setting carries real fire exposure.
-A hardened, well-detailed exterior is how we protect it.
+Shingle Springs's rural oak-woodland setting carries real fire exposure, and a hardened, well-detailed exterior is how we protect it.
+We scope every Shingle Springs project on site, account for the whole property, and put the fire-detailing scope in writing so your estimate governs the work.

 FAQ